RasaHQ/rasa/docs/api/jupyter-notebooks.rst

    domain = "domain.yml"
    output = "models/"

 Train a Model
 ~~~~~~~~~~~~~

 Now we can train a model by passing in the paths to the ``rasa.train`` function.
 Note that the training files are passed as a list.
-When training has finished, this returns the path where the trained model has been saved.
+When training has finished, ``rasa.train`` returns the path where the trained model has been saved.

 .. runnable::